Atomk/ai-agent/README.md

 Some ideas for some features outside the scope of the guided project that I'd like to add:
 - [ ] Use logging instead of printing
 - [ ] Use `pytest`, plain assertions are more readable than `unittest` methods
-- [ ] API usage DB so you know how much token/request you still have available
+- [ ] API usage DB so you can easily see know many token/request you used (and can still use within free plan limits)
 - [ ] `argparse` for argument parsing and `stats` subcommand